Last updated on May 9th, 2023.

 - Address: Queensferry, South Queensferry, EH30 9RW

-In season 2 this magnificent stately home makes use of the courtyard outside the old stables to portray a Parisian street while various rooms were used as the film set for Claire and Jamie’s apartment in Paris.
+Hopetoun House near Edinburgh was the setting for several scenes in Outlander, most notably in season 1, where the Red Drawing Room became part of the Duke of Sandringham’s house.
+In season 2, this magnificent stately home makes use of the courtyard outside the old stables to portray a Parisian street, while various rooms were used as the film set for Claire and Jamie’s apartment in Paris.

-The present Lord Hopetoun still lives in the south wing of the building but that doesn’t mean you can’t visit it as luckily for Outlander fans it’s open for guided tours during the summer months.
+Hopetoun House was built in the late 1600s for the Hope family, who became wealthy from their ownership of lead mines, and it’s considered to be one of Scotland’s finest houses of the period.
+The present Lord Hopetoun still lives in the south wing of the building, but that doesn’t mean you can’t visit it, as luckily for Outlander fans, it’s open for guided tours during the summer months.

-But whatever time of year you visit you’ll always be able to walk around the 100-acre estate which comprises pastoral fields, grassland and woodland.
+There are events staged throughout the year at Hopetoun House, so I recommend checking their website before departing to find out what’s currently on.
+But whatever time of year you visit, you’ll always be able to walk around the 100-acre estate which comprises pastoral fields, grasslands, and woodlands.

-While you’re visiting the house try to grab a bite to eat in the Stables Tearoom which you’ll find inside one of the converted horse stables.
-The food is delicious and you’ll find a variety of different dishes on the menu depending on the season.
+While you’re visiting the house, try to grab a bite to eat in the Stables Tearoom which you’ll find inside one of the converted horse stables.
+The food is delicious, and you’ll find a variety of different dishes on the menu, depending on the season.

 Midhope Castle